Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been victorious in 12, or 50%, of the 24 contests they have been chosen as underdogs in this season.
+- The Diamondbacks have won eight of the 14 games they were the moneyline favorite this season (57.1%).

-- Arizona is 10-12 this season when entering a game as the underdog by +100 or more on the moneyline.
+- Arizona has won all three games it has played as moneyline favorites with odds of -165 or shorter.

-- The Diamondbacks have an implied victory probability of 50% according to the moneyline set for this matchup.
+- The Diamondbacks have a 62.3% chance to win this matchup based on the moneyline's implied probability.

-- Arizona and its opponents have gone over the total this season in 19 of its 38 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.